Doom metal: Development (1980s)

 During the early-mid-1980s, bands from England and the United States contributed much to the formation of doom metal as a distinct genre.
 In 1982, English pioneers Witchfinder General released their debut album Death Penalty.
 During 1984, two American pioneers also released their debuts—Saint Vitus released their eponymous album and Trouble released Psalm 9.
 That same year, American band Cirith Ungol (formed in 1971) released their second studio album, King of the Dead—regarded by many as an early influence on doom.
 The following year, American band Pentagram would go on to release their debut, Relentless.
 The Swedish Candlemass would also prove influential with their first record Epicus Doomicus Metallicus in 1986, from which epic doom metal takes its name.
+Pentagram, Saint Vitus, Trouble and Candlemass have been referred to as "the Big Four of Doom Metal".

 Some doom metal bands were also influenced by the underground gothic rock and post-punk scene of the 1980s, showing similarities with the dark themes addressed through lyrics and the atmosphere both music styles deal with.
 A doom metal band like Mindrot was often described as a cross-over between death metal and gothic rock.